aymanshaheen/Football-Score/README.md

 ## API Reference
-This is a freemium API that gives you only 100 request per day.
+This is a freemium API that gives you only 100 request per day and has a limit of 10 requests per minute.
 [https://v3.football.api-sports.io/](https://v3.football.api-sports.io/)